brextonho/brextonho/README.md

 ### Hello! 👋 😁

-I am Brexton, a penultimate year undergraduate at the National University of Singapore, majoring in Business Analytics 📊
+I am Brexton, a final year undergraduate at the National University of Singapore, majoring in Business Analytics 📊

 🖥️ Currently interested in data science, web development and UI/UX design\
 ✨ Aspire to create better experiences through tech!